+LTPP Traffic Analysis Software (LTAS): This module contains the tables used by LTAS software to compute the annual traffic statistics stored in the traffic module from monitoring measurements stored in the LTAS module.

-- Maintenance (MNT): This module contains information on maintenance-type treatments reported by a highway agency that were applied to a test section.
-Treatments included in these tables are thin surface treatments, crack sealing, joint sealing, and patching performed on in-service test sections. - Monitoring (MON): This module contains pavement performance monitoring data and it is the largest module in the database.
-It can be understood best as a collection of submodules by data type: - o Deflection (MON DEFL): This submodule contains data from FWD tests. - o Distress (MON_DIS): This submodule contains distress survey data from both manual and film-based surveys. - o Friction (MON_FRICTION): This submodule contains friction measurements taken by participating highway agencies. - o Profile (MON_PROFILE): This submodule contains longitudinal profile data collected by an automated profiler or by manual dipstick measurements. - o Rut (MON_RUT): This submodule contains rutting data measured using a 1.2-m (4-ft) straightedge.
+Maintenance (MNT): This module contains information on maintenance-type treatments reported by a highway agency that were applied to a test section.
+Treatments included in these tables are thin surface treatments, crack sealing, joint sealing, and patching performed on inservice test sections.

+Monitoring (MON): This module contains pavement performance monitoring data and it is the largest module in the database.
+It can be understood best as a collection of submodules by data type:

+Deflection (MON_DEFL): This submodule contains data from FWD tests.

+Distress (MON_DIS): This submodule contains distress survey data from both manual and film-based surveys.

+Friction (MON_FRICTION): This submodule contains friction measurements taken by participating highway agencies.

+Profile (MON_PROFILE): This submodule contains longitudinal profile data collected by an automated profiler or by manual dipstick measurements.

+Rut (MON_RUT): This submodule contains rutting data measured using a 1.2-m (4-ft) straightedge.
 These data tables are superseded by the rutting indices located within the Transverse Profile module.
-(Note: Straightedge rut measurements were not taken on all test sections.) - Transverse Profile (MON_T_PROF): This submodule contains transverse profile data and computed transverse profile distortion indices (rut depth) from manual dipstick measurements or the optical Pavement Distress Analysis System (PADIAS) method. - Rehabilitation (RHB): This module contains information on rehabilitation treatments.
-A key table in this module is RHB_IMP, which identifies the various applied treatments that result in changes to CONSTRUCTION_NO. - Seasonal Monitoring Program (SMP): This module contains SMP-specific data, such as the onsite air temperature and precipitation data, subsurface temperature and moisture content data, and frost-related measurements. - Specific Pavement Studies (SPS): This module contains SPS-specific general and construction information. - Traffic (TRF): This module contains traffic load, classification, and volume data. - Test (TST): This module contains field and laboratory materials testing data.
+(Note: Straightedge rut measurements were not taken on all test sections.)

+Transverse Profile (MON_T_PROF): This submodule contains transverse profile data and computed transverse profile distortion indices (rut depth) from manual dipstick measurements or the optical Pavement Distress Analysis System (PADIAS) method.

+Rehabilitation (RHB): This module contains information on rehabilitation treatments.
+A key table in this module is RHB_IMP, which identifies the various applied treatments that result in changes to CONSTRUCTION_NO.

+Seasonal Monitoring Program (SMP): This module contains SMP-specific data, such as the onsite air temperature and precipitation data, subsurface temperature and moisture content data, and frost-related measurements.

+Specific Pavement Studies (SPS): This module contains SPS-specific general and construction information.

+Traffic (TRF): This module contains traffic load, classification, and volume data.

+Test (TST): This module contains field and laboratory materials testing data.
 A key table in this module is TST_L05B, which contains layer thickness and composition information based on measurements from the test section site.